HCPS-OTIS/tools/templates/windows.md

 Wi-Fi Card is not functioning
 Wi-Fi card is not functioning.
 Wi-Fi drivers were reinstalled and battery cable reseated.

+USB port not working
+The USB port does not work.
+Plugging known working devices into the other USB ports is recognized by the device.
+Nothing is obstructing the port and it has been blown out with compressed air to no effect.
+Motherboard needs replaced.

+Headphone jack not working
+The headphone jack does not work.
+Known working headphones have no sound, and there are no visible signs of damage.

 ## screen